-As humans, we lose our baby teeth when we are young, and then keep our adult teeth (provided we look after them !)
-But what about cats, do their teeth fall out?
+As humans, we lose our baby teeth when we are young, and then keep our adult teeth (provided we look after them !).
+But what about cats, when do their teeth fall out?
 And is it normal to see a cat losing teeth, or might there be something serious going on?

 Why do cats lose their teeth?

-Cat teeth may fall out for a number of reasons.
-Kittens will naturally lose their baby teeth as they grow, which is a natural process that should not warrant any concern.
+Cat teeth may fall out for several reasons.
+Kittens will lose their baby teeth as they grow, which is a natural process that should not warrant any concern.
 But adults can also lose their teeth due to physical trauma or as a consequence of poor dental hygiene, which can result in severe complications such as periodontal disease.

 1. Kittens lose their baby teeth

-The full set of adult teeth that come through after 6 months will need to last your cat the rest of its life, so it is important to make sure the teeth and gums stay as healthy as possible.
+The full set of adult teeth that come through after 6 months will need to last your cat for the remainder of its life, so it is very important that the teeth and gums stay as healthy as possible.
 Scroll down a bit further into this article to find some valuable tips that will help you make sure your kitty’s oral health remains top-notch.

 2. Dental disease

 3. The tooth has become damaged

-Aside from poor dental hygiene, teeth may also fall out because they are damaged.
-This can either be through an external trauma like a run-in with a motor vehicle or a fall from a height.
-It could also be due to disruption of the tooth socket from a nearby tumor, abscess, or another process.
+Aside from poor dental hygiene, teeth may also fall out as a result of physical trauma.
+This can be through an external trauma like a run-in with a motor vehicle or a fall from a height.
+Other possible causes could be a disruption of the tooth socket from a nearby tumor, abscess, or another disease process.